vishvAsa/devaH/AryaH/hindukaH/classes/shaktayaH/meta/MT_lekhAH/ekAnaMshA_kAlI.md

 > Was kAmaakhya in the remote past likely a shrine to the vaiShNavI ekAnaMshA?
 The kalikapurANa hints at the widespread worship as per pañcarātra  before the curse to ugratArA.

-While the name ekAnaMshA isnt explicitly used in the kAlikA-pu it does heavily quote & base its vidhi on a certain lost vaiShNavI-tantra& her incantation for the basic practitioner
+While the name ekAnaMshA isnt explicitly used in the kAlikA-pu it does heavily quote & base its vidhi on a certain lost vaiShNavI-tantra & her incantation for the basic practitioner

 > oM namo mahAmAyAyai oM vaiShNavyai namo namaH |
 > rakSha mAM sarvabhUtebhyaH sarvatra parameshvari ||

 suggests a connection between them.
 The text states: